lucasgiutavares/Portfolio/README.md

 # Professional Portfolio by Lucas Tavares

-This is a portfolio of data science as well as database and software develpoment projects.
+This is a portfolio of data science, database and software develpment projects.
-The projects are listed by their objectives and some of them are summarized on Dropbox pdf files and Rpubs reports.
+The projects are listed by their objectives and some of them are summarized on Dropbox pdf files and reports.

 [Linkedin](www.linkedin.com/in/lucas-tavares92)